ibexa/documentation-developer/docs/api/field_type_api_and_best_practices.md

 |`preProcessValidatorConfigurationHash()`|Performs manipulations on a received validator configuration hash, so that it conforms to the format expected by the `validatorConfigurationFromHash()` method described above.|
 |`postProcessValidatorConfigurationHash()`|Performs manipulations on a outgoing validator configuration hash, previously generated by the `validatorConfigurationToHash()` method described above.|

-Base implementations of these methods simply return the given hash, so you can implement only the methods your `FieldType` requires.
-Some `FieldTypes` coming with the eZ Platform installation already implement processors and you are encouraged to take a look at them.
+Base implementations of these methods simply return the given hash, so you can implement only the methods your Field Type requires.
+Some Field Types coming with the eZ Platform installation already implement processors and you are encouraged to take a look at them.

-For details on registering a `FieldType` processor, see [Register Field Type](#register-field-type).
+For details on registering a Field Type processor, see [Register Field Type](#register-field-type).

 ## Best practices